CBD is completely non-psychoactive & non-addictive.

 The answer to this question is a resounding no — as long as the THC content of the chosen product is below 0.3%.

 THC (tetrahydrocannabinol) is the primary psychoactive constituent of the cannabis plant.
 This is the compound responsible for the “high” associated with marijuana.

 CBD is different — it doesn’t have any psychoactive effects.

 Recreational cannabis products containing more than 0.3 percent THC are not acceptable for children.
 In fact, it’s completely illegal to give products high in THC to children.

 However, as we’ve discussed, CBD doesn’t have any intoxicating effects.
 It’s treated as a nutritional supplement in the United States.
 Most countries around the world consider CBD to the same degree.

 Modern extraction techniques allow manufacturers to remove the THC from their final products — allowing them to be given safely and legally to children.

-With that said, it’s wise to consult with your child’s doctor before giving them any supplements — including CBD.
+With that said, it’s wise to consult with your child’s doctor before giving them any supplements of any kind.

 Not all children stand to benefit from CBD — but there are a few examples where CBD may offer dramatic improvements in your child’s quality of life.